GillesJ/beautiful-jekyll/_posts/2018-06-18-event-annotator-wanted-english.md

 Also include the following information:
 - Your proficiency level of English with certificates/studies.
 - Your availability within the 01 August - 30 September period.
-- Whether you have student statute up until 30th of September.
+- Whether you have student statute in Belgium/EU up until 30th of September.
 - Whether you can come in-office to Ghent.
 - Any economics or finance qualifications.